 This review is synthesized.
-I’ve used the free tier and read extensively; I haven’t paid for the Pro tier yet.
+We’ve used the free tier and read extensively; we haven’t paid for the Pro tier yet.

-CrushOn AI occupies a specific niche: it’s one of the more openly permissive companion platforms on content policy.
-For users who’ve spent time on platforms that restrict or heavily filter explicit content, CrushOn is frequently where they land next.
+CrushOn AI occupies a specific niche: it’s one of the more openly permissive NSFW chatbot platforms on content policy.
+For users who’ve spent time on AI girlfriend platforms that restrict or heavily filter explicit content, CrushOn is frequently where they land next.

 What makes it different